Bit

 Number of values represented by bits

-bits can represent different values.
+n bits can represent2^n different values.

 For example: